Disneyland: 1970s

 Despite the opening of the more expansive Walt Disney World resort in 1971, Disneyland continued to set attendance records and maintained its status as a major tourist attraction.
 In 1972, the Bear Country land was opened and the Main Street Electrical Parade was introduced.

 Disneyland underwent several changes in preparation for the United States Bicentennial.
 In 1974, Walt Disney's Carousel of Progress was replaced with America Sings, an Audio-Animatronics theater show featuring the history of American music.
 America on Parade debuted in 1975 and ran through 1976 in celebration of the bicentennial.

 Several of the park's earliest attractions received major changes or were replaced in the mid-to-late 1970s.
 The Flight to the Moon attraction was rethemed as Mission to Mars in March 1975, five years after Apollo 11 had successfully landed humans on the Moon.
 Construction of Space Mountain began that same year adjacent to the new Mission to Mars attraction but was delayed by El Niño-related weather complications.
 The ride opened in 1977 to much acclaim as lines would often stretch all the way to Main Street, U.S.A.
-The final major change of the decade came in 1977 when the slow-paced Mine Train Through Nature's Wonderland was closed and replaced by the similarly themed Big Thunder Mountain Railroad rollercoaster in 1979.
+The final major change of the decade came in 1977 when the slow-paced Mine Train Through Nature's Wonderland was closed and replaced by the similarly themed Big Thunder Mountain Railroad roller coaster in 1979.

 1980s

 Fantasyland was closed for refurbishment in 1982 and reopened to the public in 1983 as "New Fantasyland".

+In September 1984, several hundred park employees went on strike due to disagreements over the terms of a new labor contract.
+The labor dispute, which was the largest in the park's history, ended the following month.

 On December 5, 1985, to celebrate Disneyland's 30th year in operation, one million balloons were launched along the streets bordering Disneyland as part of the Skyfest Celebration.